 The cost of filing for a license in Windsor is $25.00

-A Massachusetts resident may marry if s/he is 18 years of age or older.
+Massachusetts residents may marry if they are 18 years of age or older.
 A birth certificate may be required to show proof of age.

 What if one or both of us is under 18?

 If either is under 18, a court order from a probate or district court where the minor resides must be obtained before the marriage intentions can be filed.

 Is a medical certificate required before a license can be issued?

 As of January 28, 2005, a medical certificate is no longer required in Massachusetts.